We outline the steps you need to take to become a cybersecurity specialist and enter a rewarding and exciting career path.

 Cybersecurity evolves every day due to the emergence of new technologies and hacking techniques.
 Cyber-criminals create more than 350,000 new malware and unwanted applications every day.
-This means that a cybersecurity professional has to continuously learn new ways of securing information system and data.
+New threats mean that a cybersecurity professional has to learn new ways of securing information systems and data continuously.

 Success can only be possible through continuous learning.
 Acquiring new cybersecurity skills also opens up new opportunities that will help you progress in your career.

 For example, an ethical hacker should be familiar with all skills a hacker uses to penetrate systems.
-Otherwise the ethical hacker might fail to identify some vulnerabilities.
-This could lead to data breach.
+Otherwise, the ethical hacker might fail to identify some vulnerabilities.
+Failures like this could lead to a data breach.

-Continuous learning enables one to acquire new skills which are needed in the ever changing field of cybersecurity.
+Continuous learning enables one to acquire new skills needed in the ever-changing field of cybersecurity.

 Obtain cybersecurity certifications

 By 2021, cybersecurity jobs will have exceeded 3.5 million.
-This is a lot of job openings!
+There will be a lot of job openings!
 But this does not mean that it will be easy for job seekers.
 Organizations are only interested in the most skilled professionals.
-To demonstrate that you have the needed skills you should work to obtain cybersecurity certifications.
+To demonstrate that you have the needed skills, you should work to obtain cybersecurity certifications.

-Certifications prove that you have the skills needed to do the job and are instrumental to helping you get the job you want.
+Certifications prove that you have the skills needed to do the job and are instrumental in helping you get the job you want.
 Many cybersecurity industry jobs require certifications as a prerequisite.

 Examples of certifications that can build your cybersecurity career are listed below: